LD-LINC/Week-9---NoSQL-and-Stream-Processing/Lesson3/Introduction to Batch vs Streaming.md

 ### Tools:

-* **Apache Kafka :** Kafka is a distributed streaming platform that acts as a high-throughput, fault-tolerant message broker.
+* **Apache Kafka:** Kafka is a distributed streaming platform that acts as a high-throughput, fault-tolerant message broker.
 It's not a processing engine itself but is fundamental for building stream processing applications as it efficiently collects and delivers data streams to processing engines.
 * **Apache Spark Structured Streaming:** Built on the Spark SQL engine, Structured Streaming provides a high-level API for continuous processing of data streams.
 It allows you to express your streaming computations as if they were batch computations, and Spark handles the incremental execution.
 * **Apache Flink:** Flink is a powerful open-source stream processing framework designed for high-throughput, low-latency, and fault-tolerant stream processing.
 It's often chosen for very demanding real-time applications.
 * **AWS Kinesis / GCP PubSub:** These are cloud-native managed services that provide similar functionalities to Apache Kafka for building real-time data streaming applications.
 They abstract away the infrastructure management, making it easier to build scalable streaming solutions in the cloud.